A Chime For All Seasons

 It's challenging to read the room in a serving situation, especially if it's a pretty nice restaurant that gives a hoot as to what you're eating and what they're serving.

-You know, like the waiter, the server will be trained.
+You know, like the waiter, the server will be trained to be as gracious as possible.

-And it is possible for people of good intent to abuse that graciousness without meaning to, particularly if you are an extroverted person, like Mary's partner seems to be compared to Mary in any case.
+And it is possible for people of good intent to abuse that graciousness without meaning to, particularly if you are an extroverted person like Mary's partner seems to be compared to Mary in any case.

+But that said, Mary is introverted, which I respect.
 She is relying on her partner to do this interaction with the outside world for her.

-You know, that's kind of the trade-off of having a great partner who's going to go out there in the world and do those interactions that make you uncomfortable.
+That's kind of the trade-off of having a great partner who's going to go out there in the world and do those interactions that make you uncomfortable.

 He might start talking about the central nervous system of an oyster.
+And he might not be wrong.

 The waiter might be interested.

 I do think that that's like finding a pearl in an oyster, one in a million.
+But it could happen.

+Could happen.
 So I might actually find that kung pao joke funny.

 I will say this: while I'm uncomfortable with him putting servers through listening to all of the reasoning behind his dietary preferences,